vishwashah2001/NYC-Food-Inspection/README.md

 • Utilized Alteryx to execute data profiling, transformations employing regular expressions and parsing techniques, and data-cleaning operations

-• Created an extensive collection of 10+ reports and dashboards using Tableau and Power BI to highlight inspections, violations, and severity over time
+• Created an extensive collection of 10+ reports and dashboards using Tableau to highlight inspections, violations, and severity over time

 • Dataset : https://data.cityofnewyork.us/Health/DOHMH-New-York-City-Restaurant-Inspection-Results/43nn-pn8j/about_data